Baháʼí Faith in South Carolina: Dizzy Gillespie

 John Birks "Dizzy" Gillespie was born October 21, 1917, in Cheraw, South Carolina, and died January 6, 1993.
-Dizzy was a Baháʼí since about 1970, was one of the most famous adherents of the religions which helped him make sense of his position in a succession of trumpeters as well as turning his life from knife-carrying roughneck to global citizen, and from alcohol to "soul force", in the words of author Nat Hentoff, who knew Gillespie for forty years.
-Gillespie's conversion was most affected by Bill Sear's book Thief in the Night.
+Dizzy was a Baháʼí since about 1970, was one of the most famous adherents of the religion, which helped him make sense of his position in a succession of trumpeters as well as turning his life from knife-carrying roughneck to global citizen, and from alcohol to "soul force", in the words of author Nat Hentoff, who knew Gillespie for forty years.
+Gillespie's conversion was most affected by Bill Sears's book Thief in the Night.
 Gillespie spoke about the Baháʼí Faith frequently on his trips abroad.

 Louis Gregory Institute/WLGI

 Venter's thesis notes "In Georgetown County near Hemingway, a White couple, former Pentecostal ministers who had led most of their congregation into the faith, sold a large tract of family land to the National Spiritual Assembly to establish such a facility.
 Inaugurated in October 1972 and named for the South Carolina movement's most prominent native son, the Louis G. Gregory Baháʼí Institute became a hub of activity in the state and region …"

 Come the fall of 1972 the national assembly dedicated the Louis Gregory Institute(LGI).
 Local Baháʼí Willard Brown died in November 1972 as well.
 Programs of delineating the religion continued in December 1972 and into 1973, and observed its decade anniversary in 1983.
 A campaign was established in the mid-1980s supported by the Continental Board of Counselors "…resulted in some 2500 new enrolments, the settlement of new home-front pioneers in several localities, and initial use of an innovative curriculum—developed by Baháʼís in Colombia(the country in South America) and used increasingly throughout Latin America—for training new believers as teachers.
 The number of Local Spiritual Assemblies in the state rose to some 275."
 Following this and a fund-raising campaign the Louis Gregory Institute set up a radio station.
 The expertise of setting up Baháʼí radio stations in several Latin America in the later 1970s and 1980s was brought to help set up WLGI in Hemingway.
 Afterwards Dizzy Gillespie brought his band to play in the area in 1986.

 In the late 1980s Baháʼís in the state continued to hold initiatives for growth of the religion, and make the news occasionally beyond the particulars of LGI: